microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_extended_security_updates/_index.md

     > **NOTE: The script run time is ~10-15 min long.**

-- Upon successful run, a new Azure Arc-enabled server and/or Azure Arc-enabled SQL server will be added to the resource group.
+- Upon successful run, a new Azure Arc-enabled server and/or Azure Arc-enabled SQL Server will be added to the resource group.

   ![Screenshot Azure Arc-enabled resources on resource group](./12.png)